Notsink/Notsink/README.md

 Hi!
 I'm Notsink

 # 💫 About Me:
-🔭 I'm making some tools / instrument's on python <br>🍁
+🍁 I'm making some tools / instrument's on python <br>

 ## 🌐 Socials: